nhubbard/konf/README.md

 ## Breaking Changes

+### v2.0.0

+* The entire codebase has been (at least temporarily) de-modularized due to the previous modular structure not working correctly after migrating to Gradle 8.0 to support newer versions of Kotlin.
+* All "default" providers have had their extension points moved into a subpackage to make the codebase easier to maintain.
+* The base package is now `com.nhubbard.konfig` instead of `com.uchuhimo.konf` to ensure a clean separation from the unmaintained original Konf framework.

 ### v0.19.0

 Since all sources are substituted before loaded into config by default, all path variables will be substituted now.
 You can use `config.disable(Feature.SUBSTITUTE_SOURCE_BEFORE_LOADED)` to disable this change.